* This is the Consumer Version. *

 Juvenile-onset spondyloarthritis affects the lower extremities, often affects joints on opposite sides of the body to different degrees, and begins most commonly in boys aged 7 to 16.

 Spondyloarthritis can also develop in people with no characteristics of other specific spondyloarthritis (undifferentiated spondyloarthritis).
-Treatment of the arthritis of these other spondyloarthritis is similar to that of treatment of reactive arthritis (see Reactive Arthritis).
+Treatment of undifferentiated spondyloarthritis is similar to treatment of reactive arthritis.

 * This page is for Consumers *